 The present paper explores regional and global perspectives on the identity/cultural dimension of EU-Turkey relations over the 1999-2016 period.
-The analysis is based on the Egyptian, Georgian, American, and Russian press coverage of critical junctures that have triggered in-depth discussions about European and Turkish identities and their relationship to one another in regional and global media, namely the declaration of Turkey's candidacy status to the EU with the Helsinki Summit in 1999; the start of EU-Turkey accession negotiations in 2005; Orhan Pamuk's winning the Nobel Prize in 2006; Sarkozy and Merkel's stance on Turkish accession (2007-2012); the 2011-2012 French parliament's bill on mass killings of Armenians; the EU-Turkey migration deal in 2016; and the 15 July 2016 coup attempt in Turkey.1
+The analysis tracks the Egyptian, Georgian, American, and Russian press coverage of critical junctures that have triggered in-depth discussions about European and Turkish identities and their relationship to one another, namely the declaration of Turkey's candidacy status to the EU with the Helsinki Summit in 1999; the start of EU-Turkey accession negotiations in 2005; Orhan Pamuk's 2006 Nobel Prize in literature; Sarkozy and Merkel's stance on Turkish accession (2007-2012); the 2011-2012 French parliament's bill on mass killings of Armenians; the 2016 EU-Turkey migration deal; and the July 2016 coup attempt in Turkey.1

 According to the FEUTURE Work Package 7 conceptual framework, these aforementioned key political and cultural developments are regarded as identity drivers because they constitute milestones in the history of EU-Turkey relations "in terms of stimulating interaction (either in the form of convergence, cooperation or conflict) between Turks and Europeans and thus (re)shaping identity representations" (Aydın-Düzgit et. al., 2017a: 96).
-These drivers in turn reflect on one or more of the four main focal issues - civilization, status in international society, nationalism and state-citizen relations - around which Turkey and Europe have constructed their identity in relation to their significant Other (ibid: 5).
+These drivers in turn reflect on one or more of the four main focal issues - civilization, status in international society, nationalism and statecitizen relations - around which Turkey and Europe have constructed their identity in relation to their significant Other (ibid: 5).
 2

-In line with the FEUTURE paper series on Identity, the research employs Wodak's Discourse Historical Approach (DHA) - one of the main branches of Critical Discourse Analysis (CDA) - in the empirical analysis of the newspapers sample (see Annex).
-Beyond the broad CDA interdisciplinary method that looks into the relation between discourse and the socio-political or cultural context, DHA specifically investigates the role of discourse in the construction of identities.
+In line with the FEUTURE paper series on Identity, the research employs Wodak's Discourse Historical Approach (DHA) - one of the main branches of Critical Discourse Analysis (CDA) - in the empirical analysis of the newspapers sample.3 Beyond the broad CDA method that looks into the relation between power and language and places a premium upon the socio-political context of language use, the three-step interdisciplinary DHA integrates the historical context and investigates the role of discourse in the construction of identities (see Annex).

-The newspapers were selected based on their circulation figures, ownership, and ideological and/or geographical diversity in order to provide a representative sample of populations of the countries under scrutiny.
-As regards regional perspectives, six Egyptian newspapers were consulted: 2 affiliated to the state (al-Ahram and al-Akhbar), two owned by the opposition (al-Wafd and al-Dustur) and two independent (al-Masry al-Yum and al-Shuruk) newspapers.
-It was mainly al-Ahram, the state-owned newspaper that addressed most of the five events through newsfeeds and some editorial short/opinion articles while the opposition and independent ones remained silent or only occasionally discussed EU-Turkey relations.
-The Georgian press sample included liberal sources like Amerikis Khma (Voice of America), Radio Tavisupleba (Radio Liber-
+The newspapers were selected based on their circulation figures, ownership, and ideological and/or geographical diversity in order to provide a representative sample of the populations from the countries under scrutiny.
+As regards regional perspectives, six Egyptian newspapers were consulted: two state-owned (al-Ahram and al-Akhbar), two opposition party-owned (al-Wafd and al-Dustur), and two independent (al-Masry al-Yum and al-Shuruk). al-Ahram addressed most of the five drivers through newsfeeds and some editorial short/opinion articles, whereas the opposition and independent newspapers remained silent or only occasionally discussed EU-Turkey relations.
+The Georgian press sample includes liberal sources like Amerikis Khma (Voice of America), Radio

-3 For more on the methodology see Aydın-Düzgit et. al., 2017b; Wodak (2001: 63-94); see Annex
+3 For more on the methodology see Aydın-Düzgit et. al., 2017b; Wodak (2001: 63-94); Annex

 1 Five drivers were initially pre-selected by the WP leaders, namely the declaration of Turkey's candidacy status to the EU with the Helsinki Summit (11-12 December 1999); the start of EU-Turkey accession negotiations (3 October 2005); Orhan Pamuk's winning the Nobel Prize of Literature (12 October 2006); Nicolas Sarkozy's speech against Turkey during the French presidential election campaign (21 February 2007); the EU-Turkey migration deal (18 March 2016).
-Due to a dearth of sources, the researchers had to drop some drivers and selected others among the list provided in the Guideline Paper (pp98) that were the most covered in the newspapers of their respective regions.
+Due to a dearth of sources, the researchers dropped some drivers and selected others among the list provided in the Guideline Paper (pp98) that were the most covered in the newspapers of their respective regions.